Join the Scoop Citizen Community

 Key sectors, including Media, Digital Comms, Housing, Legal Affairs, Banking & Finance and many more.

 + Weekly updates on Business, Politics, Culture and our Top Stories.

 Feel free to contribute any amount or frequency that matches your budget, every dollar counts!
 If you meet the thresholds outlined above, you’ll also receive membership benefits.

-For the rest of 2019, all donors of over $150 per year will receive a limited edition 20th anniversary Scoop Black Notebook.
+For a limited time, all donors of over $150 per year will receive a limited edition 20th anniversary Scoop Black Notebook.